Aarception/cybersecurity-portfolio/labs/hardening-against-brute-force/Report.md

 ## Part 3: Recommended Remediation for Brute‑Force Attacks

-Apply **rate limiting** to authentication attempts to restrict repeated login attempts from automated tools.
+A suitable remediation is to implement rate limiting on authentication attempts.
+This prevents repeated login attempts from automated tools and reduces the effectiveness of brute‑force attacks.
+Additional measures include enforcing strong password policies and enabling multi‑factor authentication to ensure that compromised credentials alone cannot grant access.